 This node splits the string content of a selected column into logical groups using regular expressions.
 A group is identified by a pair of parentheses, whereby the pattern in such parentheses is a regular expression.
 Each content of each group is appended as an individual column.
+All appended columns will contain missing values if the input string is not completely matched by the selected regular expression.

 A short introduction to Groups and Capturing is given by in the Java API .
 Some examples are given below: